Multi-Flow Transmission in Wireless Interference Networks: A Convergent Graph Learning Approach: The Proposed DIAMOND Algorithm

 \subsection{Constructing the Search Space in the DIAMOND Algorithm}

 The number of possible routes for each flow is usually large, resulting in a large action space for multi-flow path allocation that increases exponentially with the number of flows $N$.
 Therefore, to prevent divergence of the learning algorithm, the search space (i.e., the allowed number of paths for each flow) must be restricted \cite{babaee2010cross}.
 Let $K$ be the number of allowed paths for each flow.
-Then, the the size of the action space is $K^N$ that determines the search space of the algorithm.
+Then, the size of the action space is $K^N$ that determines the search space of the algorithm.
 Generally, one can set $K_n$ as the number of allowed paths for flow $n$, which can vary across flows.
 In \cite{DRL+GNN}, the authors used the standard selection of $K$ shortest-paths to restrict the search space.
 However, this approach is not suitable for wireless interference networks, as the selection mechanism may choose $K$ short paths with high mutual interference.
 Therefore, to cope with the interference environment, we develop a novel heuristic search space reduction method, which is described next (the pseudocode is given in Algorithm \ref{alg:k_paths}).
 For each flow, the algorithm computes a set of $K$ short paths that have high mutual distance between them.
 This allows the algorithm to select paths with significantly different interference effects on the network to effectively balance the load across the network.
 Specifically, let $d(\ell, \varepsilon)$ be a certain distance measure between links $\ell$ and $\varepsilon$ (e.g., Manhattan distance, Euclidean distance).
-The links' weights are initialized by a unit cost, and the first shortest path (say $\varphi$) is computed by the Dijkstra algorithm (the function shortest-path$(s_n, d_n, G, \left\{W(\varepsilon)\right\}_{\varepsilon\in\mathcal{E}})$ in Algorithm \ref{alg:k_paths}).
+The links' weights are initialized by a pre-defined function denoted by $c(\varepsilon)$, that can be set based on various factors such as the SINR on that link, the channel gains, or user preferences for prioritized links.
+The first shortest path (say $\varphi$) is computed by the Dijkstra algorithm (the function shortest-path$(s_n, d_n, G, \left\{W(\varepsilon)\right\}_{\varepsilon\in\mathcal{E}})$ in Algorithm \ref{alg:k_paths}).
 Then, the algorithm increases the weight of each link (say $\varepsilon$) by $\min_{\ell \in \varphi} d^{-1}(\ell, \varepsilon)$.
 As a result, the next selected shortest path by Dijkstra (say $\varphi'$) would have a large distance between $\varphi'$ and $\varphi$.
 The algorithm continues until $K_n$ paths are selected.